mirco-nasuti/hbp-codejam9-mip/README.md

 `io_helper.save_results(anova_results, Shapes.JSON)`

-Note that the output fromat must be a PFA document.
+Note that the output format must be a PFA document.

 ### 5. Useful functions and wrappers in the mip_helper library